 Cathcart, Kendall, Pattie Cobb, Sears, Stephens, Searcy Hall, Pryor and Shores are women’s housing.
 In most cases, these residence halls have two rooms sharing a bathroom.
 Searcy Hall is an efficiency apartment-style residence hall.
 There might be a couple of vacancies for transfers in this facility.
 Shores and Pryor Halls are fullsize apartment-style residence halls.
 Individuals wishing to live in these facilities must have completed at least 45 hours, although it usually takes more hours than that to secure a place.
 There might be a couple of vacancies for transfers in these facilities.

 Women's privileged housing will be in some Legacy Park apartments, Harding's newest apartment complex.
 These are not available for new students.
 Occupants must have already resided in our residence halls and go through an application process.

 Allen, Armstrong, Graduate, Harbin, Keller, and Cone Hall are men’s housing.
 Armstrong, Graduate, and Keller rooms are set up as suites, which are two rooms sharing a bathroom.
 Harbin and Allen have community baths.
-Harbin was renovated a few years ago and looks great!
+Allen was updated this summer with new bathrooms.
 Cone Hall, is an efficiency apartment-style residence hall.
 There might be a few vacancies for transfers in this facility.